Adharsh089/CODSOFT/Task3_customer_churn_prediction/README.md

-## 📌 Task 3: Customer Churn Prediction
+# Task 3: Customer Churn Prediction

-### 🔍 Objective
+## 📖 Problem Statement
-The goal of this task is to build a machine learning model that predicts whether a customer will exit (churn) or not based on their demographic and account-related information.
+The objective of this task is to predict whether a customer is likely to churn (leave a service) based on historical customer data.

 ---

-### 📊 Dataset
+## 📊 Dataset
-- Name: Churn_Modelling.csv
+- File: `Churn_Modelling.csv`
-- Target Variable: Exited
-  - 1 → Customer exited
-  - 0 → Customer stayed
+- Includes customer demographics, account information, and churn status.

 ---

-### 🛠️ Technologies Used
-- Python
-- Pandas
-- NumPy
-- Scikit-learn
-- Jupyter Notebook
+## ⚙️ Approach
+1. Data preprocessing and handling missing values
+2. Feature selection and encoding
+3. Train-test split
+4. Model training and evaluation

 ---

-### ⚙️ Workflow
-1. Loaded and explored the dataset
-2. Removed irrelevant columns (RowNumber, CustomerId, Surname)
-3. Encoded categorical variables using one-hot encoding
-4. Split data into training and testing sets
-5. Trained a Logistic Regression model
-6. Evaluated the model using accuracy and classification report

----

-### 📈 Model Used
+## 🤖 Models Used
 - Logistic Regression
+- Random Forest (if applicable)

 ---

-### ✅ Results
+## 📈 Results
+- The model predicts customer churn with good accuracy.
-- Model evaluated using:
+- Performance evaluated using accuracy score.
-  - Accuracy Score
-  - Precision
-  - Recall
-  - F1-score

 ---

-### 📁 Files Included
-- task3_customer_churn_prediction.ipynb – Jupyter Notebook
-- Churn_Modelling.csv – Dataset
-- Task3_Customer_Churn_Prediction_Report.pdf – Report
-- README.md – Documentation

----

-### 🧾 Conclusion
+## 🧠 Conclusion
-This project demonstrates a complete machine learning pipeline for predicting customer churn using supervised learning techniques.

----

-### 🏷️ Internship
-CODSOFT – Data Science Internship (Task 3)
+Customer churn prediction helps businesses take proactive actions to retain customers.
+This task demonstrates a practical application of classification models in business analytics.